richmoba/540_Final/README.md

 - Data loading and preprocessing
 - Training of Random Forest and Deep Learning models
 - Model evaluation with performance metrics and confusion matrices
-- Real-time fall detection using the Orbbec 3D Depth Camera
+- Real-time fall detection using 2d Camera

 ## Contributing